LearnFL/proj-python-chat-gpt-interface/README.md

 ## Purpose
-It was built for personal use, like all in one class.
+This project was developed for personal use, functioning as a sort of all-in-one class.
+It encapsulates a variety of functions and features that I found useful and needed frequently.

 ## About
 This versatile class presents several options for interaction, including chat, completions, and image end points.
 To ensure a friendly and respectful environment, all input text undergoes a profanity check and any profane words are censored.